 He admitted the difficulty of creating standard library-like components that work across processor families.
 Clearly device drivers share little common structure; even something as inherently simple as a timer has totally different I/O requirements between parts from Motorola and Intel.

-Consultants often cannot share technology developed for different customers.
-Non-disclosure agreements, written by legal departments that don't have a clue about the costs of product development, frequently explicitly prohibit the sharing of any part of a product's source code.
+Consultants often cannot share technology developed for that don't have a clue about the costs of product development, frequently explicitly prohibit the sharing of any part of a product's source code.

 Other consulting companies I've worked with have managed to educate some of their customers about the savings inherent in sharing some of the source.
 When clients sell to different industries there's usually little threat to a common code base.
 But this means the consultants must teach the rarely-receptive lawyers the benefits, a difficult task given the legal profession's aversion to risk of any sort.
 Real or perceived.